hbwddl/hbwddl.github.io/_pages/publications.md

 Current Projects
 ------

-* Network meta-analysis of a stroke treatment as part of the Biostatistics Collaboration Core

 * Movement modeling and spatial risk mapping project with Lance Waller

 * Statistical consulting for preliminary work on <u><a href="https://www.wired.com/story/could-a-tree-signal-if-a-corpse-is-decaying/">this</a></u> project (detecting decaying bodies using plants).